Countly/countly-sdk-documentation/android/current.md

 //end the event
 Countly.sharedInstance().events().endEvent(eventName);</code></pre>
 <p>
-  <span style="font-weight:400">You may also provide additional information when ending an event.
+  <span style="font-weight: 400;">You may also provide additional information when ending an event.
 However, in that case, you have to provide the segmentation, count, and sum.
 The default values for those are "null", 1 and 0.</span>
 </p>
-<pre><code class="java">String eventName = "Custom event";
+<pre><code class="java">String eventName = "Some event";

 //start some event
 Countly.sharedInstance().events().startEvent(eventName);